14 Modern Alternatives to Glass Block Windows

-Glass blocks windows were a popular shower divider in the 1930’s and 40’s and was also built to showcase facades.
-Today, the advancement of manufacturing and technology, alternatives to glass block windows have become possible, addressing the limitations of the traditional glass blocks.
+Glass blocks windows were a popular shower divider in the 1930โs and 40โs and was also built to showcase facades.
+Today, the advancement of manufacturing and technology, modern alternatives to glass block windows have become possible, addressing the limitations of the traditional glass blocks.

 Glass block windows are thick and can take additional space especially as interior partitions.
-For these applications, glass blocks will also need a stable foundation because of the weight.
-Often making it impossible to install on higher floors.
-The following are alternatives to glass block windows.
+For these applications they will also need a stable foundation because of their weight.
+This often makes it difficult or impossible to install on higher floors.
+The following are modern alternatives to enhance a wall’s style.

 Acrylic Blocks